synfig/synfig-docs/source/quick_start/getting_started.rst

 When you click on the Circle Tool, you should notice that the |Tool_Options_Panel| changed.
 But we'll get to that later.

-With the Circle Tool selected, you can now create circles in the .
+With the Circle Tool selected, you can now create circles in the |Canvas_Window| .
 This works as you might expect — click on the canvas, drag to change length of the radius, and release the mouse button when you are done.
 Go ahead and create two circles (or more, if you fancy).
 If you accidentally